Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 If you see a news source trending which shouldn’t be, contact your admin and they will be able to block it from appearing on the trends.

-What about the People section in Explore?
+What about the People or For You sections in Explore?
 Are these trending people?

 No. They’re just automated suggestions for accounts you might want to follow.
 It’s a bit unclear why these suggestions are listed next to the trends, to be honest!